duzailian/tf-a-tests/docs/getting_started/build.rst

     make PLAT=fvp TESTS=spm-mm tftf cactus_mm

-For SPM based on SPCI and SPRT, build TF-A following the `TF-A SPM User Guide`_ and the following commands can be used to build the tests:
+For SPM based on PSA FFA and SPRT, build TF-A following the `TF-A SPM User Guide`_ and the following commands can be used to build the tests:

 ::